310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 ## Chapter 2

 {% bubble Shinobu %}
-Heheh, my apologies, everyone…
+Fufu, my apologies, everyone…

 We were told that we should do our best without relying on Taichou-dono.
 Thus, I hid the fact that I was contacting him.

-I did so because we are spoiled rotten by Taichou-dono, you see…
+I did so because we tend to depend on Taichou-dono, you see…
 {% endbubble %}

 {% bubble Midori %}
-It's fine, really… Though I think I would've liked it if you told us he was doing okay… I couldn't really focus properly in practice from worrying…
+It's fine, really… Though I think I would've liked it if you told us he was doing okay… I couldn't really focus properly in practice from worry…
 {% endbubble %}

 {% bubble Chiaki %}
-Ho*ho*, is that so!
+Ho<em>ho</em>, is that so!
 I was a little nervous you might not care about me, since you have absolutely zero manner points towards me, but you *do* love me as a comrade, huh! ☆
 {% endbubble %}

 {% bubble Midori %}